squeaky-pl/portable-pypy/README.rst

 Using virtualenv
 ================

-For versions 2.3 and newer you can use stock virtualenv that comes from your distribution or that you installed with PIP etc. Just pass ``-p path-to-portable-pypy/bin/pypy`` on the commandline.

 For your convenience this build also includes packaged virtualenv so you don't have to install one if you haven't done it yet::